nikcub/yahoo-spoof/README.md

 ## Implications

 Working that out now.
 I *think* that if you can DNS hijack the update URL a forged package would update and install silently.

+## Updates

+I have published a [blog post](http://nikcub.appspot.com/posts/yahoo-axis-chrome-extension-leaks-private-certificate-file) about this issue.
+Updates and responses will be posted there.

+Follow latest on my Twitter at [@nikcub](http://twitter.com/nikcub)